6 Best Organic, Eco-Friendly Futon Mattress Options

 Warranty

-A general rule of thumb with all products is the more extended the warranty, the better the quality.
+A general rule of thumb with all products is the longer the warranty, the better the quality.

 This doesn’t always hold true, but manufacturers who offer extended warranties are usually more confident in the longevity of their mattresses.